apache/nuttx/configs/nucleo-144/README.txt

      a.
 Build and install the kconfig-mconf tool.
 See nuttx/README.txt see additional README.txt files in the NuttX tools repository.

      b.
+If this is the initial configuration then execute

+           ./tools/configure.sh nucleo-144/nsh

-If this is the intall configuration then Execute 'cd tools && ./configure.sh nucleo-144/nsh && cd ..' in nuttx/ in order to start configuration process.
+        in nuttx/ in order to start configuration process.
         Caution: Doing this step more than once will overwrite .config with the contents of the nucleo-144/nsh/defconfig file.